GeoinformationSystems/provr/README.md

     ```terminal
     > Error in Entity(id = "in_raster", load = TRUE) :
-         A resource with the URI <https://www.provr.com/another_namespace#in_raster> does not exists (as subject), please use the 'load = FALSE' option.
+         A resource with the URI <https://www.provr.com/another_namespace#in_raster> does not exists (as subject).
     ```

-    This is, because on node initialization the namespace that is concatenated with the provided ID, defaults to the namespace we gave at graph initialization.
+    This is, because on node initialization, the namespace that is concatenated with the provided ID, defaults to the namespace we gave at graph initialization.
 If we want to create or load nodes with namespaces that differ from this "default" namespace, we need to provide them explicitly:

     ```R
     init_provenance_graph(